Last Updated on April 1, 2026

 2. They both have market watch windows that allow traders to track live price quotes of different financial instruments.

-3. Both the MT4 and MT5 platforms allow multiple order types including pending orders, market orders, take-profit and stop-loss orders.
+3. Both the MT4 and MT5 platforms allow multiple order types, including pending orders, market orders, take-profit orders, and stop-loss orders.

 Differences Between MT4 and MT5